E01N/Battleship-in-Python/README.md

 This version of the game is single player.
 A 10 X 10 grid is generated along with 5 ships that can be either 3 or 5 spaces long randomly placeed on the grid.
 Guesses are made by imputting any letter (A-J) and number (0-9).
-The useres guesses are shown as
+The user's guesses are shown as '#' for a miss and 'X' for a hit.
- - # for a miss
+The user has 50 bullets to try and sink all of the 5 ships.
- - X for a hit
+If the user can sink all of the ships in 50 or less attemps they win.
-  -
+If the user runs out of bullets they loose.